isomerpages/moe-bukitmerahsec/_cca/Uniformed Groups/National Cadet Corps.md

 *   Tuesday: 3:00pm – 4:30pm (Only for selected NCC PDS cadets)
-*   Wednesday: 2:30pm – 5:30pm
+*   Wednesday: 2:50pm – 5:30pm
 *   Friday*: 1:00pm – 3:00pm (Only for selected NCC PDS cadets)

-_Please note that should additional training sessions on Tuesdays or Fridays be required due to competitions or HQ events, you will be informed by additional school letters/ notification via Parents Gateway.
+*Please note that should additional training sessions on Tuesdays or Fridays be required due to competitions or HQ events, you will be informed by additional school letters/ notification via Parents Gateway.
 Rest assured that the additional training sessions will only be organized on a needs basis.
-Attendance is compulsory unless supported by valid reasons._
+Attendance is compulsory unless supported by valid reasons.*

 **Venue:**

-*   CCA Hub
+*   School Compound/CCA Hub

 **NCC Vision and Mission**